unitycontainer/documentation/tutorials/Annotation/constructor.md

 In this example type `Service` contains four public constructors.
 Three of these constructors have one parameter each.
 A [Type](xref:System.Type) like this creates an ambiguity that Unity could not resolve by itself.

 > [!WARNING]
-> During resolution, the container will pick the first encountered constructor it could satisfy with dependencies and will use it to instantiate the class.
-In this case, it could be any of the three constructors with one parameter.
+> During resolution, the container will pick the first encountered constructor it could satisfy with dependencies and will use it.
+In the example above, it could be any of the three constructors with one parameter.

 > [!NOTE]
 > If Diagnostic is enabled Unity will throw an exception reporting ambiguous constructors.